Find Grad Schools

 $33,301 Median Salary

 There are 55 colleges and univerities across the nation that offer a master's degree in dance.
-In recent years, the majority of the students getting degrees in this area were female, and 47% were from an underrepresented racial-ethnic group.
-Also, 9.0% of dance graduates were international students.
+This degree is more popular with female students, and about 35% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 12.9% of dance graduates were international students.

 Education Levels of Dance Majors

-In 2020-2021, 245 master's degrees were awarded to dance majors.
+During the most recent year for which data is available, 233 people earned their master's degree in dance.
 This earns it the #196 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in dance at each degree level.